ledestin/blog/_posts/2021-04-04-how-i-lift-my-mood-by-asking-myself-questions.markdown

 ## What good can come out of asking this

-This question will lift your mood in the evening.
-I used to have a lot of tasks planned for the day, and in most cases, I wouldn't complete them all.
+This question is meant to lift your mood later in the day.
+I used to have a lot of tasks planned for the day, and on most days, I wouldn't complete them all.
 I'd then feel bad about not completing them all.

 If you decide there's just one highly important task for the day, you'll be happy that you've done it.
+Even if you didn't manage to complete other tasks.
 It's much easier to complete a single task and be happy about it.
 Or you can plan a lot of tasks and be unhappy you haven't done them all.

 ## Where do the questions come from?

 Most of the questions come from Tony Robbins' book [Awaken the Giant Within](https://www.goodreads.com/book/show/180116.Awaken_the_Giant_Within?ac=1&from_search=true&qid=YRN1pWVUkI&rank=1).
 I highly recommend the book, it's full of empowering content.
+"Make Time" too.